Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 10. Greater Everglades Student Scholarship

-The Florida Chapter of the Wildlife Society confers two scholarships in Florida, including the $2,000 Greater Everglades Student Scholarship.
-Appropriate applicants are college juniors and seniors who are attending a four-year college in Florida with a minimum cumulative GPA of 2.5 in undergraduate study for wildlife management, ecology, biology, or related fields.
-Post-baccalaureate students conducting research on Florida’s wildlife should consider the Courtney A. Tye Memorial Scholarship.
+The Florida Chapter of the Wildlife Society offers two undergraduate scholarships every year.
+The $2,000 Greater Everglades Student Scholarship is the undergraduate award.
+Eligible applicants are college juniors and seniors who are attending a four-year Florida college or university.
+They must have a minimum cumulative GPA of 2.5 in undergraduate study.
+Eligible majors include wildlife management, ecology, biology, and other related fields.
+They must be residents of the state of Florida.
+Graduate students conducting research on Florida’s wildlife should consider the Courtney A. Tye Memorial Scholarship.

 Contact